-- Successful completion of this curriculum allows access to registration for the qualification Master of Arts on condition of successful selection. - b) Successful completion of this curriculum provides articulation (after successful selection) to the training practicum leading to registration as a Psychological Counsellor.
+- a) Successful completion of this curriculum does not lead to professional registration as a psychologist.
+After obtaining this degree you may apply for selection into a registered Masters programme in clinical, counselling or research psychology which after successful selection and completion will lead to registration as a psychologist at the Health Professions Council of South Africa (HPCSA). - b) Successful completion of this curriculum provides articulation (after successful selection) into a training practicum leading to registration as a Psychological Counsellor.
 This practicum entails further study of course specific modules as well as an internship of 720 hours.